 Baccalaureate and Commencement Seating and Tickets

-We will distribute three baccalaureate tickets and six commencement tickets to each student’s mailbox or mail them to home addresses (for August and December 2015 graduates and others as applicable) approximately two weeks before commencement.
+We will distribute three baccalaureate tickets and six commencement tickets in the Lobby of Springs on Tuesday, April 11, 2017 10 a.m. to 12:00 noon and 2 p.m. -4 p.m. (for August and December 2016 graduates and others as applicable).

-College of Arts and Sciences Commencement is at 10 a.m Saturday, May 14, 2016, outside on the West Plaza.
+College of Arts and Sciences Commencement is at 10 a.m Saturday, May 13, 2017, outside on the West Plaza.
 Reserved seating for candidates is on one side of the processional aisle, while seating for faculty, college guests, and those with special needs is on the other.
 Plenty of open seating is available behind the two reserved areas, in the roadways, and on the lawns near surrounding buildings.
 Ushers begin distributing programs and assisting with seating at 9 a.m., though many guests arrive earlier.
-Tickets are needless unless inclement weather necessitates that we hold the ceremony in Templeton Gym.
+Tickets are needless unless inclement weather necessitates that we hold the ceremony in Templeton Center.
 In that case, guests will need to use tickets and take their seats by 9:30 a.m.
 We will release empty seats at 9:45 a.m. to guests without tickets.
-The Pharmacy School will hold Commencement and Hooding Ceremonies on Friday, May 13, 2016, in Belk Auditorium at 10:00 a.m.
+The Pharmacy School will hold Commencement and Hooding Ceremonies on Friday, May 12, 2017, in Belk Auditorium at 10:00 a.m.

-The annual buffet dinner is on Friday, May 13, 2016, at Bailey Memorial Stadium immediately following the Arts & Sciences baccalaureate service.
+The annual buffet dinner is on Friday, May 12, 2017, at Bailey Memorial Stadium immediately following the Arts & Sciences baccalaureate service.
 Graduates are guests of the College.
-Their family and friends can register for dinner by returning the RSVP card by April 22 in order to purchase tickets for the event.
-Commuting students can pick up tickets from the Campus Life Offices after May 7, 2016.
+Their family and friends can purchase tickets online for the event.
+Graduating seniors have free admission, but their information will need to be inputted to keep an accurate count of attendees.
+Commuting students can pick up tickets from the Campus Life Offices after May 6, 2017.
 School of Pharmacy graduates can pick up their tickets from Holly Cook.

 Commencement practice is at 11 a.m.
-Friday, May 13, 2016, on the West Plaza (or in Belk Auditorium in case of inclement weather).
+Friday, May 12, 2017, on the West Plaza (or in Templeton Center in case of inclement weather).
 Students should arrive promptly and fill in the front seats to the right of the platform.

 Arts & Science baccalaureate lineup begins promptly at 5:30 p.m. on the sidewalk between the Smith Administration Building and Belk Auditorium.
 Students will not assemble in a particular order, but will be counted off to calculate an accurate number of rows needed for seating.
 In case of inclement weather, the lineup will convene on the left side of the Belk Auditorium loggia.

 Commencement lineup begins promptly at 9:15 a.m. on the sidewalk between Neville Hall and Georgia Hall.
 The precise ordering requires punctuality and attentiveness, which are vital to a successful lineup.
+If you are not in line at 9:15 when names are checked, you will not be allowed to walk.
 In case of inclement weather, the lineup will convene in Mabry-Smith-Yonce Center.